silnrsi/smith/docs/sphinx/tutorial.rst

 	def build(bld):
 		bld(features='c cprogram', source='main.c', target='app')

 The function *options* is another predefined command used for setting command-line options.
 Its argument is an instance of :py:meth:`waflib.Options.OptionsContext`.
-The tool *compiler_c* is provided for detecting if a C compiler is present and set various variables such as ``cnf.env.CFLAGS``.
+The tool *compiler_c* is provided for detecting if a C compiler is present and to set various variables such as ``cnf.env.CFLAGS``.

 The task generator declared in *bld* does not have a *rule* keyword, but a list of *features* which is used to reference methods that will call the appropriate rules.
 In this case, a rule is called for compiling the file, and another is used for linking the object files into the binary *app*.
 Other tool-dependent features exist such as *javac*, *cs*, or *tex*.